Safety Protocol Handbook

 Overboard Rescue

-Alert others by saying "Man Overboard!"
+Alert others by shouting "Man Overboard!"
 (MOB)

 Keep constant visual contact and point at the MOB